All News Blog Videos

 19 August 2022

-Your guide to The Philippines Overseas Employment Certificate
+Your helpful guide to The Philippines Overseas Employment Certificate

-The Overseas Employment Certificate allows Filipinos to leave the Philippines.
+The Overseas Employment Certificate allows Filipinos to leave the Philippines to work in countries around the world.

 Estimated reading time: 3 minutes